 13-year-old Brooke, who lives in Norfolk with her mum and older brother, has a rare childhood disease called Ataxia-telangiectasia which limits her movement.
 The youngster uses a walking frame and an electric wheelchair to get around and is unable to stand up unsupported.

 Despite her mobility issues, she lives an active lifestyle and takes part in horse riding, sit skiing and swimming.
 Brooke was desperate for a trike after growing out of her old one when she was seven-years-old.

 The family was awarded a £1,000 grant from Children Today to go towards half the cost of the life-changing trike and the remaining amount was funded by another charity.

-The Tomcat trike, which is specially adapted to fit Brooke, will enable her to not only enjoy more outdoor adventures but the movement required to peddle with her legs will help her physical rehabilitation assisting in easing her muscles from stiffening, a common trait of her condition.
+The Tomcat trike, which is specially adapted to fit Brooke, will enable her to not only enjoy more outdoor adventures but the movement required to pedal with her legs will help her physical rehabilitation assisting in easing her muscles from stiffening, a common trait of her condition.
 The trike is set her last her a number of years to come as it’s unlikely that she will grow out of it.